If you have an eCommerce store, then you should know that product photography for eCommerce can make or break your business.

 Optimize your images for SEO

 We don’t have to tell you that SEO matters!
-Any small business owner knows that a good search engine optimization strategy is vital to increasing website traffic.
+Any small business owner knows that a good SEO strategy is vital to increasing website traffic.

 Great product images don’t mean anything if they take so long to load that your bounce rate is off the charts!

 If your product images take more than two seconds to load, you could be missing out on valuable customers.

 This helps search engines read your images and can increase website traffic in the long run.

 Make sure all the product photos on your website have alt text describing what the image is.
 Use keywords you want your site to rank for when possible.

 Create a good first impression

 Before they even read a word of text on your website, people’s eyes will immediately be drawn to the images.

 The quality of your photos can make or break a sale and speaks volumes about your attitude towards your business.

 Not only by not giving consumers the full picture of what your products look like in person, but also by showing a lack of care and professionalism.

-If you want to stand out among your competitors, quality product photography for ecommerce is a must!
+If you want to stand out among your competitors, quality product photography for eCommerce is a must!

 Hire a professional

 If all these tips seem like a lot of work, that’s because they are!
 Hiring a professional product photographer can save you money in the long run.

 There’s no need to waste your time and money on expensive photography equipment when professionals are just a phone call or an email away.

-Even if it seems pricey upfront, professional product photography for ecommerce can make a huge difference in increasing your site’s conversion rate.
+Even if it seems pricey upfront, professional eCommerce product photography can make a huge difference in increasing your site’s conversion rate.

 We have worked with businesses across a variety of industries and specialize in showcasing your brand’s unique voice through images.

-LYFE Marketing’s professional photographers are skilled in capturing the essence of a product for high quality photos that can be used on…
+LYFE Marketing’s professional photographers are skilled in capturing the essence of a product for high-quality photos that can be used on…

 This premium food brand is focused on protein-packed products, which we showcased in our custom product photography.

 Notice how their product page takes advantage of many of the tips we mentioned in this article.

 This allows website visitors to fully understand the products without having to browse them in a brick and mortar store.

 Product Photography for Ecommerce

-Clean-cut, consistent images are the key to conversions and a good mix of product-only shots, lifestyle photos, and user-generated images is best.
+Clean-cut, consistent images are the key to conversions, and a good mix of product-only shots, lifestyle photos, and user-generated images is best.

 When taking product photos, some important things to keep in mind are lighting, lens type and quality, and consistent shot lists.
-Post-production is also just as important as the photo-taking process itself!